Arizona Veterinary Board Criminal Reporting | Criminal Consequences for a Veterinarian

 When aveterinarian faces Arizona Veterinary Board Probation the probation is offered through a Consent Agreement.
 The Consent Agreement requires theveterinarian to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, refrain from doing things (using alcohol, prescribing schedule drugs, seeing certain patients, etc.).
+Or alternatively, refrain from doing things (using alcohol, prescribing scheduled drugs, seeing certain patients, etc.).
 The Arizona Veterinary Board can placeveterinarians on probation through:

 - Stipulated Rehabilitation Agreement